Journal Policies

 • At least two referees are assigned to a manuscript.
 The complementary expertise of referees should be adequate to the manuscript’s topic and theoretical/methodical approach.
 If necessary, additional referees may be assigned to a manuscript.

-• Referees have no conflicts of interest with regards to the author/s (conflicts of interest are constituted by, but are not limited to the following circumstances: co-worker at the same institution; collaborator on a research project or co-authorship/co-editorship within the last three years; former PhD student or PhD supervisor; partner/spouse or other close family relationship, at least to the second degree).
+• Referees have no conflicts of interest with regard to the author/s (conflicts of interest are constituted by, but are not limited to the following circumstances: co-worker at the same institution; collaborator on a research project or co-authorship/co-editorship within the last three years; former PhD student or PhD supervisor; partner/spouse or any close family relationship, up to the second degree).
 In addition to pre-screening by the editor-in-chief, experts approached as referees are asked to disclose any potential conflicts of interest (in case they believe to know who the author is) or other likely reasons for not being an appropriate referee (COPE Council 2017:3).
 The editor-in-chief may in turn decide to select a different referee.

 • Manuscripts submitted to peer review after resubmission (see step 7c) should be reviewed by at least one of the original referees.